NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/intellectual-sip-scope/index.md

 ## Metadata management system IEs
 In our systems the essential UID that holds all our systems together sits or refers to the *lowest* level of description in our asset management systems.

-Our more complex metadata management systems (e.g. Axiell Collections), are advanced asset management systems and describe the actual data object in technical detail using a *carrier* IE. The URN identifies the carrier IE, and in extension the SIP.
+Our more complex metadata management systems (e.g. Axiell Collections), are advanced asset management systems and describe the actual digital object in technical detail using a *carrier*[^1] IE. The URN identifies the carrier IE, and in extension the SIP.

-Our MARC-based metadata management systems (e.g. Alma), use the URN to *link* to the SIP and it's primary representation, while not actually describing the data object in the metadata management system.
+Our MARC-based metadata management systems (e.g. Alma), use the URN to *link* to the SIP and it's primary representation, while not actually describing the digital object in the metadata management system.
 The URN identifies the SIP, but not the record holding the URN.

 Using the smallest size of description has multiple positive side effects: